piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 # The Recycle Bin Boutique
 The Recycle Bin Boutique is fictitious online store that is accelerated by Amazon CloudFront and protected with AWS WAF, both part of AWS edge services.
 It's an educational project, that help developers in understanding the capabilities of AWS edge services.
 It can be used as a demo tool, and as a testing sandbox.
 The content of this online store , such as product names, descriptions and images are generated with the help of Anthropic's Sonnet model.
 The project is currently in experimental stage.

+In this page, you can find details on the architecture of the boutique, how to deploy it, and the different recommended test scenarios.
+Note that these test scenarios cover a small percentage of the capabilities offered by AWS edge services.

 ![The Recycle Bin Boutique](screenshot.jpeg)

 # How to deploy